 AutoCrit is an easy to use, automated, online substantive editing tool for fiction of any length, be it flash fiction or an epic novel.
 It can be used at any stage of the writing process — from the first draft to the last — to help identify common weaknesses in your writing and any areas that may need your attention.
 And it’s awesome!

 The aspects of your writing that AutoCrit examines relate to sentence craft, not grammar — it isn’t a copyediting program.
 It doesn’t flag misspelled words and punctuation mistakes.

 When you upload your text, it generates instant reports on your story’s pacing, dialog, word choice, repetition, strength of writing (overuse of adverbs, passive voice, showing vs telling, cliches, redundancies, and filler words), and a comparison of your work to successful fiction.

 When it locates potential problems, it lists them in the sidebar and highlights them in the text in the main window.
 It doesn’t make changes, or recommend any specific changes to make, it just suggests the number of any given problem to remove.
-It does allow you to make changes to your text while you are in AutoCrit and to export the edited text to you computer, if you like.
+It allows you to make changes to your text while you are in AutoCrit and to export the edited text to you computer, if you like.

-Because To Thee is This World Given has circular structure, where the first and last chapters, second and second to last chapters, third and third to last chapters, and so on, are mirrors of each other, we needed to be able to evaluate each pair of chapters side by side, so printing the reports out and making the changes in the manuscript itself worked best for us.
+Because To Thee is This World Given has circular structure, where the first and last chapters, second and second to last chapters, third and third to last chapters, and so on, are mirrors of each other, I needed to be able to evaluate each pair of chapters side by side, so printing the reports out and making the changes in the manuscript by hand worked best for me.